 Oh Yachting World. a world of yachting.
 Yachting.
 World.
 You promise so much with your big colourful covers and sporty looking design.
 That high gloss finish that repels water, you tempt me.
 But open the cover and I am not sure if this is a time machine, taking me back to the 70s or 80s when women knew their place.
 That place wasn't at the helm of a boat.
 Or anywhere doing anything much.
 Other than looking pretty.

-Instead we are treated to a singular cock-owners world view.
+Instead we are treated to a singular mascine world view.

 I actually really quite like men.
 I genuinely do like them.
-BUT, for FUCKS SAKE Yachting World, women are cool too.
+BUT, for FUCKS SAKE, women are cool too.
 I want to be inspired by some of the most rocking, kick arse women there currently are, out there, in the world of fast yachting.
-They're out there, just open your prejudiced eyes.
+They're out there.

 |give me fucking strength - and a pair of boobs, one for each hand.|

-In the spirit of backing up my assertions and chagrin of mono-gendered magazine bullshittery, I did a bit of analysis and points scoring for the two visibly identifiable genders.
-Here's how it works:
+In the spirit of backing up my assertions and chagrin of mono-gendered magazine bullshittery, I did a bit of analysis and points scoring for the two visibly identifiable genders, with my apologies to anyone who is gender neutral or non-binary, you have your own issues but that's a much bigger discussion for another time.
+Anyway, here's how it works:

 - 5 points for a column